 - Nuri pyramids - Northern state.
 Necropolis, where the kings of Meroë were buried for three centuries.
 Started in the 7th century BC, contains 20 pyramids up to 40 m high.
 Burials were adorned and inscribed with magical writings.
 In the burials were located mummies.

 Landmarks of the Christian states of Makuria, Nobadia and Alodia

 - Old Dongola - Northern state.
 Former capital of the Christian state of Makuria.
-Founded as a fortress in 5th century AD, soon evolved as a walled town.
-Several churches were built here in 6th - 7th century, cathedral was built at the end of 7th century AD.
-Declined in 14th century, as it was invaded by Arabs.
+Founded as a fortress in the 5th century AD, soon evolved as a walled town.
+Several churches were built here in the 6th - 7th century, cathedral was built at the end of the 7th century AD.
+Declined in the 14th century, as it was invaded by Arabs.

 - Soba East - Khartoum.
 Ruins of the last capital of Christian state Alwa.
-First church was built here circa 580 AD and in later centuries this town flourished and was rich and beautiful.
-Declined in 12th - 13th century.
+First church was built here sometimes around 580 AD and in later centuries this town flourished and was rich and beautiful.
+Declined in the 12th - 13th century.